MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cbasewindow-getmemoryhdc.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce un handle per il controller di dominio della memoria.
+Restituisce un handle al controller di dominio di memoria.

 ## <a name="requirements"></a>Requisiti